runrig-coop/hedgerows/notes/draft-artifacts.md

 Price Discrimination and Digital Intellectual Property"](https://law.duke.edu/boylesite/cruel.pdf).

-So I think that leaves Benkler and Travis as the earliest of the metaphor, which Boyle and Bollier would expand upon very soon after.
+So I think that leaves Benkler and Travis with the earliest use of the metaphor, at least with regard to IP law specifically, which Boyle and Bollier would expand upon very soon after.

+### UPDATE
+I regret I overlooked Christopher May, one of the names cited by Boyle in "The Second Enclosure Movement."
+His analysis of information enclosures is as it includes of survey of Marxian and anarchist (Proudhon, Robert Cox, Nozick, etc) interpretations of enclosure, as applied to IP.
+He also shares some important citations with Bollier in _The Global Political Economy of Intellectual Property Rights_, such as Radin, Boyle, Reichman, particularly in chapter 6.

+Also, Vandana Shiva was years ahead of everyone else in the Duke/Harvard Law circles on all the most critical issues of enclosure, linking agricultural and intellectual commons, the central role women played in both, and the ways that European enclosures were expanded through colonization.
+Her 1997 _Biopiracy_ and its first and fourth chapters are particularly relevant.
+She is cited by both Bollier and May.

+Both May and Shiva give considerable attention to the TRIPS agreements, which were still being actively developed in the late nineties by the WTO, as well as its predecessor, GATT.

 ## The limits of a liberal theory of the commons
 In _The Wealth of Networks_, as the titular reference might suggest, Benkler